tompascall/due-date-calculator/README.md

 - we have a 2 days long frame from December 22, 2014 to December 24, 2014
 - we have a 16 hours long frame per every day from 17 to 9,
 - we have a 2 days long frame per every week from Saturday to Sunday

+#####Limitations

+- hour type timeframe must be at least 2 hours length
+- hour type timeframes start and end at whole hours
+- length of hour type time frames must be smaller than 24 hours
+- length of time frames must be more than 1 hour

 #####Using `calculateDueDate()` method